suwigyarathore/angular-router/README.md

 This project helps you in understanding various core concepts of Angualar 4 router to make your SPA dynamic and robust.

 ## Concepts Covered
-Basic routes.
+* Basic routes
-Child routes.
+* Child routes
-Query params (By snapshot and observable)
+* Query params (By snapshot and observable)
-Auth gaurd (Both for entering and leaving)
+* Auth gaurd (Both for entering and leaving)
-Child auth gaurd.
+* Child auth gaurd
-Default route when no route matched.
+* Default route when no route matched
-Static data passing to route.
+* Static data passing to route
-Dynamic data passing to route.
+* Dynamic data passing to route
-Navigating by preserving query params and marking dynamic relative path.
+* Navigating by preserving query params and marking dynamic relative path
-Redirection.
+* Redirection
-Passing dynamic data by Resolve and getting it by router data obeservable.
+* Passing dynamic data by Resolve and getting it by router data obeservable

 ## Development server